 The Reception teacher(s) will use specific planning templates which suit their curriculum.
 Medium term planning will contain a brief overview of the topic for the term and more detailed weekly planning will follow, including a plan for 'continuous provision.'
-This may be done retrospectively to support the children's interests and enthusiasms.
-Adults support and extend the children's learning by playing alongside their child initiated play and through planned focus activities both inside and outside.
-Activities are planned between the inside and outside classroom; children have the freedom to move between the two areas.
-Children are encouraged to become independent learners and take responsibility for their learning environment.
+This may be adapted to support the children's interests and enthusiasms.

+Adults in school will support and extend the children's learning by playing alongside their child-initiated play and through planned focus activities both inside and outside.
+Activities will be planned between the inside and outside classroom; children will have the freedom to move between the two areas.
+Children will be encouraged to become independent learners and take responsibility for their learning environment.